 Protecting Yourself When You Are Out & About:

-- Always be alert and aware of the people around you, especially if you are alone or it is dark.
-Walk confidently, and at a steady pace.
+- Always be alert and aware of the people around you, especially if you are alone or it's dark.
+Walk confidently at a steady pace.
 Thieves are more likely to single out those who appear hesitant or unsure of themselves.

 - Don't be flashy.
 Expensive clothes and jewelry can make you a target for thieves.